realnoobestnoob/Memory-Chip-Industry-Cycle-Analysis/README.md

 # Memory-Chip-Industry-Cycle-Analysis
+The memory semiconductor industry is known to be highly cyclical.
+With memory stocks booming to new highs recently, are we nearing the peak of the cycle?

+This is just a short and fun project.
+Take it with a grain of salt :)

-Micron is used as a proxy for a short analysis of the memory chip sector
+Micron is used as a proxy